WWitman/zettajs-tutorials/README.md

 ### About the BeagleBone projects

 Some of the more advanced projects require a BeagleBone Black device.
 This is an embedded Linux device that comes with a Node.js programming interface.
 This interface makes it easy to code Zetta projects to interact with the BeagleBone.
 The devices are fairly cheap and easy to obtain.
-For more information, go to the [BeagleBone website](http://beagleboard.org/).
+For more information, go to the [BeagleBone Black website](http://beagleboard.org/black).